carnager/clerk/README.md

 For the moment I use metaflac, mid3v2 and vorbiscomment to tag files, because I haven't found a good perl library for tagging.

+## Filtering

+clerk integrates ratings fully into its database and exposes the ratings in track and album lists.
+To filter by a specific rating use "r=n" as part of your input.